.home .elementor-element-1b21677 { display: none !important; }

 Active Listening Poster

-A visual reminder kids can follow: Eyes, Ears, Wait, Then Speak.
+A visual reminder kids can follow: Eyes, Ears, Wait, Then Speak — four steps that turn scattered listeners into respectful, engaged conversationalists.

 5